Storage Changes at Pepperdine

 More than 95% of Pepperdine will not notice storage limits.
 We will work with the few to evaluate their needs and direct them to the appropriate solutions.

 When Pepperdine fully adopted Google Workspace for Education in 2016 (then called G Suite for Education), Google offered free, unlimited storage.
 Over time, Google reports that some institutions or users have exceeded the available resources, and the model is no longer sustainable.
 Google will still offer free options for educational institutions, but storage will be capped instead of unlimited.

 Online file storage is vital for collaboration, communication, and supporting the University mission, and Google Workspace will remain our recommended solution for storing non-Restricted University data.
-Due to the recent changes, we must implement Google storage limits.
+Due to the recent changes, Pepperdine implemented Google storage limits.